subugoe/hoaddata/README.md

 into the main branch triggers a data update by calling the scripts in the `data-raw/` folder.
 Data changes will be incorporated in the package and tracked with Git.
-This makes it easy to update and reproduce different version of the data contained in {hoaddata}.
+This makes it easy to update and reproduce different version of the data contained in hoaddata.

 ## Data re-use and licenses